-The Administration has argued that its new policy is designed to enhance deterrence, by giving the United States more credible options in the event of a conflict with a nation armed with chemical, biological, or nuclear weapons.
+The Administration has argued that its new policy is designed to enhance deterrence, by giving the United States more credible, "tailored" options in the event of a conflict with a nation armed with chemical, biological, or nuclear weapons.
 This, however presumes that the U.S. military could identify a credible scenario that included the option of using nuclear weapons.
 This may not be possible in battlefield contingencies, when U.S. forces would be vulnerable to fallout and other nuclear effects.
 Further, the use of nuclear weapons to destroy underground bunkers housing chemical or biological weapons presumes that the United States would have the exquisite intelligence needed to locate the bunkers with the agents.
 Anything less than a direct, precise attack could disperse more agent than it destroyed.
 Furthermore, such bunkers could be built within an extensive network of tunnels, using blast doors, reinforced concrete, and other shock absorbing techniques, which would further interfere with U.S. efforts to destroy them.
-In addition, the Administration's critics argue that, by tailoring its nuclear weapons to achieve specific battlefield objectives, the United States would actually increase the likelihood of nuclear use, rather than enhance nuclear deterrence.
-Further, they note that the United States does not need new nuclear weapons to achieve its battlefield objectives.
-It demonstrated in the recent war with Iraq that its conventional forces were more than capable of defeating an enemy and overthrowing a regime, even one with many deeply buried targets, with relative ease.
-Therefore, the demonstrated, overwhelming superiority of U.S. conventional forces, rather than the hypothetical threat of nuclear use, would serve as a more potent deterrent in future conflicts.
+In addition, the

-&lt;sup>48 Robert Joseph, "Nuclear Weapons and Regional Deterrence," in Larson, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001. pp. 90-92.
+48 Robert Joseph, "Nuclear Weapons and Regional Deterrence," in Larson, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001. pp. 90-92.